 "We were told that you can call it a 'Holiday Tree' and put up general decorations," she said.
 "However, if someone complains and says it's religious it could be viewed as one religion versus another.

 "We're working through that and thinking that maybe we won't put up the tree at all."

-The proposed rule change has brought little comfort to Berman, who is without his sukkah for the first time in more than a decade.
+The proposed rule change has brought little comfort to Berman, who is faced with the prospect of not celebrating Sukkot for the first time in more than a decade.
 He said he accepted the Housing Corporation's decision to end his tradition and will comply with it.
-But what bothers him the most, he said, is the fact that his annual tradition — which he intended as a gesture of peace and inclusiveness — could end up inadvertently tarnishing the holiday season for other families in his apartment complex and others throughout the city.
+But what bothers him the most, he said, is the fact that his annual tradition -- which he intended as a gesture of peace and inclusiveness -- could end up inadvertently tarnishing the holiday season for other families in his apartment complex and others throughout the city.

 "I'm not here to disturb anybody or to violate any rules," Berman said.
 "I'm just trying to create a 'house of peace' -- that's all I want to do."